juju/bundlechanges-microservice/README.md

-# bundlechanges-microservice
+# bundleservice
-A simple microservice exposing bundlechanges functionality as an API
+A simple microservice exposing bundlechanges and SVG functionality as an API